alintulu/reana-demo-JetMETAnalysis/README.rst

 `MatchFiles.cpp <code/utils/MatchFiles.cpp>`_ - Match lumisection to pileup and no pileup file

-The output from previous step is used to return a list of where each lumisections is matched to corresponding pileup and no pileup file.
+The output from previous step is used to return a list where each lumisections is matched to corresponding pileup and no pileup files.

 The script has the command line interface